Where do I start? Searching NARIC's resources

 What are you searching for?
 NARIC has several databases, plus individual pages on this site.
 Are you looking for:

 - Articles, books, reports, or multimedia items about disability and rehabilitation?
 Try searching REHABDATA, our index of disability and rehabilitation research.
+This collection includes research conducted within and outside the United States.
 Please note: only a portion of the documents indexed in this database are available to download.
 Other items can be ordered through our document delivery service.
+Note:

 - Resources for your specific disability or information need?
 Try the Ready Reference with 60 topic focused lists hand selected by our librarians.